York Region Presidents' Council (YRPC)

 Voting and Campaigning

-Students currently in Grades 8 to 11 are eligible to vote through a secure Google Form.
-Email addresses will be recorded as they fill out the form to cross-check the identity of voters and ensure fairness throughout the process.
+Voting is open to all secondary students who will be in grades 10 to 12 in the school year starting in the fall.
+Students who are graduating in the spring are not eligible to vote.
+Email addresses will be recorded as they fill out a secure Google Form to cross-check the identity of voters and ensure fairness throughout the process.

 Each school is weighed one vote.
 If a candidate earns a plurality of votes from one school, it will count as one vote.
 For example, winning 60 per cent of votes from School A is equivalent to 75 per cent of votes from School B. Each candidate can win a maximum of 33 votes.